 African American Review (AAR) is a scholarly aggregation of insightful essays on African American literature, theatre, film, the visual arts, and culture; "Forgotten Manuscript" features; interviews; poetry; fiction; and book reviews.
 AAR has featured renowned writers and cultural critics including Trudier Harris, Arnold Rampersad, Hortense Spillers, Amiri Baraka, Cyrus Cassells, Rita Dove, Charles Johnson, Cheryl Wall, and Toni Morrison.
 The official publication of the Modern Language Association's LLC African American, AAR fosters a vigorous conversation on African American literature and culture among writers and scholars in the arts, humanities, and social sciences.

 By submitting your work to AAR, you agree that it has not been published previously and is not under consideration elsewhere.
 Any violation of this policy will result in an immediate withdrawal of the submission by the editors.
 If you are found to have submitted any work to this journal while having also submitted to another, you will be banned for three years for the infraction.
 If any contract signed by the author must be revoked either by the author or by AAR because a simultaneous submission results in the revocation of said contract, the author will be restricted from consideration for publication in perpetuity.

 Authors must submit all manuscripts electronically.
 Our documentation style follows the Third Edition of the MLA Style Manual & Guide to Scholarly Publishing.
-For author purposes, this will contain the same information as found in the Seventh Edition of the MLA Handbook, which authors may find more accessible.
-These manuals encourage the use of intratextual documentation and mandate the inclusion of Works Cited lists at the manuscript's end.
+This manual encourages the use of intratextual documentation and mandates the inclusion of Works Cited lists at the manuscript's end.
 Manuscripts that do not follow MLA style are subject to immediate rejection.
 Also, manuscripts that are not paginated will be rejected.
 Authors must remove any identifying information from the submission, including cover pages, headers, bylines, etc.